 Senator Barbara Boxer, chairwoman of the Senate Ethics Committee, sponsored the mortgage requirement, which was offered as an amendment to a larger ethics bill.
 She said the “Countrywide fiasco” -- revelations that some of her colleagues were getting loans from Countrywide Financial Corp. at rates not available to the general public -- spurred her to draft the language.

 “Because there’s no rule that personal mortgages be shown on the disclosure form, all of this was quite a shock when it all came out,” the California Democrat said on the Senate floor Feb.
 1.

 The loans were used by Countrywide, acquired by Bank of America Corp.
-(BAC) in 2008, to “ingratiate” the lender to “politically influential people who could help the company,” former loan officer Robert Feinberg told House investigators.
+(BAC:US) in 2008, to “ingratiate” the lender to “politically influential people who could help the company,” former loan officer Robert Feinberg told House investigators.
 Bank of America shuttered the VIP program after the acquisition.